PiwikPRO/tracking-base-library/CONTRIBUTION.md

 - Review the documentation to make sure it looks good.
 - Follow the pull request template when opening a pull request.
 - For pull requests that change the API or implementation, discuss with maintainers first by opening an issue.

+After opening a pull request our CI will verify that the formatting is correct, tests are passing and documentation is up to date.